 Accounting principles are also referred to as generally accepted accounting principles or GAAP.
 Accounting principles range from general guidelines to very detailed rules established by the Financial Accounting Standards Board (FASB).

 The Securities and Exchange Commission (SEC), a U.S. government agency, has the ultimate authority over the reporting requirements of publicly traded corporations.
-However, the SEC allows the FASB to develop accounting rules or standards.
+However, the SEC allows the FASB to research and develop accounting rules or standards.

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials

 Harold Averkamp (CPA, MBA) has worked as a university accounting instructor, accountant, and consultant for more than 25 years.
 He is the sole author of all the materials on AccountingCoach.com.
 Read more about the author.